LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Benchmarking Latent vs. Explicit Paradigms

-\revision{ \paragraph{Baselines.} We compare LatentChem against three categories of baselines.
-All molecule-aware models (LatentChem, explicit chemical LLMs, and Coconut-Chem) share the identical Qwen-3-8B~\cite{yang2025qwen3} backbone equipped with the SMI-TED encoder and ChemAdapter.
-The categories include: (1) text-only LLMs (Qwen-3-8B and Qwen-3-8B SFT) which establish a performance floor; (2) explicit chemical LLMs, which utilize the exact same ChemAdapter+Qwen-3-8B neural architecture as LatentChem but are constrained to standard CoT reasoning (reported at Stage 1, Stage 1+2, and the GRPO-optimized Stage 1+2+4); and (3) generic latent models, specifically Coconut-Chem, which adapts the Coconut paradigm~\cite{hao2025traininglargelanguagemodels} to our encoder-adapter setup. }
+\paragraph{Baselines.} We compare LatentChem against three categories of baselines.
+All molecule-aware models (LatentChem, explicit chemical LLMs, and Coconut-Chem) share the identical Qwen-3-8B~\cite{yang2025qwen3} backbone equipped with the SMI-TED encoder and Chemical Adapter.
+The categories include: (1) text-only LLMs (Qwen-3-8B and Qwen-3-8B SFT) which establish a performance floor; (2) explicit chemical LLMs, which utilize the exact same Chemical Adapter+Qwen-3-8B neural architecture as LatentChem but are constrained to standard CoT reasoning (reported at Stage 1, Stage 1+2, and the GRPO-optimized Stage 1+2+4); \camera{Stage 1+2+4 is therefore the explicit-CoT baseline and contains no latent modules.} and (3) generic latent models, specifically Coconut-Chem, which adapts the Coconut paradigm~\cite{hao2025traininglargelanguagemodels} to our encoder-adapter setup. }

 \revision{ \paragraph{Metrics.} We employ diverse task-specific metrics (detailed in Appendix~\ref{app:metrics}).
 To facilitate a rigorous statistical comparison, we employ the sign test \cite{dixon1946statistical}.
 Aligning with this framework's theoretical premise that ties are non-informative, we quantify performance using the non-tie win rate ($\mathcal{R}_{win}^*$), which is computed as: $\mathcal{R}_{win}^* = \frac{N_{win}}{N_{win} + N_{loss}}$. }